 What Makes VP Special

 There are many online sites and magazines offering film reviews that cover a wide range of viewpoints.
 However, most ignore the spiritual side of film.
 In fact, many film critics deplore attempts by filmmakers to bring religious themes to viewers.
 While there are critics who review movies from what they call a “Christian” point of view, most offer either moralistic judgments or are aimed at alerting parents about problematic content like coarse language or nudity.
+Many of these critics would condemn a film if it presented an LGBTQ character in a favorable light.

 The materials available on this site and in the Journal are widely trusted.
 Readers have studied and enjoyed Visual Parables for around 25 years.
 In addition, each issue of the Journal is practical — directly connecting film reviews to the faith and practice of readers.
 Our motto is: “Film & Faith in Dialogue.”
 The sets of Reflection and Discussion Questions that accompany the reviews in each issue of the Journal form ready-made study guides.